SATCOM Market Outlook:

 Challenges

-- Complex regulatory and licensing regimes: A significant challenge is rising complexity in regulatory and licensing regimes globally, hindering satellite deployment and service launch.
+- Complex regulatory and licensing regimes: A significant challenge is the rising complexity in regulatory and licensing regimes globally, hindering satellite deployment and service launch.
 Starlink's June 2025 Indian license was a milestone, but many operators face prolonged approval cycles and spectrum allocation issues in other markets.
-It requires gigantic investment and local partnership to deal with such regulatory landscapes, and it can stifle market entry and growth.
+It requires a gigantic investment and local partnership to deal with such regulatory landscapes, and it can stifle market entry and growth.
 Coordination of global standards remains a priority for the industry in order to enable smooth SATCOM operations globally.

 - Space congestion and space debris hazards: Another challenge is the increasing threat of space traffic congestion and orbital debris threatening satellite safety and operational continuity.
 In January 2025, E-Space began launching demo satellites that will capture and deorbit orbital debris and address sustainability challenges in massive SATCOM deployments.
 The increasing number of satellites, especially in LEO, necessitates advanced space traffic management and debris mitigation strategies.
 Overlooking these challenges could impact the reliability of services and operational costs, posing a serious threat to the sustainable growth of the sector.